tm-LBenson/reading-notes/401-notes/SQL-pre-work.md

 ##Take aways
 1. SQL is Relational Database
   - SQL data is stored in a tables; a collection of related data entries using rows and columns to store the data.
+Each table can be viewed separately, or data can be joined or modified using queries.
 2. Queries
   - Queries are used to interface, view, and modify the data stored in each table.
 Queries can range from finding data, joining data, and removing data.
+By convention queries are normally written in caps.
 3. Keys in SQL
   - There are 3 types of keys in SQL.
     1. A primary key is a field in a table that uniquely identifies each row/record in a database table.